 From Weymouth, Laurence and Adrienne moved to nearby Whitman, Massachusetts, and eventually to Florida.
 Laurence died February 25, 1973 in Tarpon Springs, Florida at the age of 73.
 Adrienne died in February of 1982.
 They are buried together at Fairmount Cemetery back in Weymouth.

-In January of 1935, Birdie, Hobart and Ruthie were living at 14 Spruce Street in Westerly.
-On March 12, 1941, Birdie died of Tuberculosis, the same disease that took her brother, Charles.
+In January of 1935, Birdie, Hobart and Ruthie were living at 14 Spruce Street in Westerly, less than a mile south of Mountain Avenue.
+This is where Birdie and Hobart would live until their deaths.
+On March 12, 1941, Birdie died of Tuberculosis, the same disease that took her brother Charles.
 In fact, this was the disease that also claimed the lives of her sisters, Minnie (1919) and Louisa (1920), and her nieces Bertha (1931) and Dorothy (1933) Kazalski.

 At the time of Birdie's death, Ruthie was 21 years old.
 Two years later, Hobart died, on April 7, 1943.
 Hobart and Birdie are buried at River Bend cemetery in Westerly, along with Hobart's first wife, Alice (Allie) Stannard Saunders who died in Westerly on January 4, 1930.